 - Biographical significance of the individual

 - Does the information concentrate on the individual?

 - Data impact or have the potential to impact an individual

+Multiple factors make it easy to identify the difference between ordinary personal data and sensitive data.
 Sensitive personal data is a set of ‘special category data’.
 GDPR defines special category data related to any of the following:

 - Racial or ethnic origin